Panic Bar Installation The Woodlands Texas - (346)200-5995

 | Economy panic bar | Basic UL-listed device with latch only | $145–$185 |

-| Standard panic bar | Heavy-duty Grade 1, no alarm | $185–$245 |
+| Standard panic bar | Heavy-duty Grade 1 model with no alarm | $185–$245 |

 | Panic bar with alarm | Includes built-in exit alarm system | $225–$295 |